The Jazz Butcher: The Glass years (1982–1987)

 Glass also released two singles in 1984; "Marnie" and "Roadrunner" (Jonathan Richman).
 The b-side for "Roadrunner" featured the Max Eider song "D.R.I.N.K.", which would go on to be a fan favorite.

-David J.'s friendship with Fish and continued interest in the Jazz Butcher group prompted discussions of J. producing the Butcher's next LP, however the dissolution of Bauhaus corresponded with an opening in the bassist’s role.
+David J.'s friendship with Fish and continued interest in the Jazz Butcher group prompted discussions of J. producing the Butcher's next LP.
+However, the dissolution of Bauhaus corresponded with an opening in the bassist’s role.
 The line-up of Fish, Eider, Jones and David J. would be regarded as the first “official” line up, and remain so for much of 1984 into 1985.

 Produced by John A. Rivers, A Scandal in Bohemia was released in November 1984.
 With the help of Rivers and J., the band improved upon their studio technique.
-Eider’s guitar style had also strengthened since Bath of Bacon, becoming less "ornamental" and more of an “essential element” to the Jazz Butcher’s sound of that time.
+Eider’s guitar style had also strengthened since A Bath of Bacon, becoming less "ornamental" and more of an “essential element” to the Jazz Butcher’s sound of that time.
 The album shares its title with the first Sherlock Holmes short story, and features a memorable cover by comic artist Hunt Emerson.
 According to Fish, "We were young(ish) and cocky and I think it shows….Still, it was cheap and cheerful, and it helped us to meet an awful lot of people".
 The record ended up selling over 20,000 copies.

-The cohesion of a "proper" band, David J's Bauhaus notoriety and the success of Scandal led to a more ambitious touring schedule.
-1985 was also a prolific time for the band in the studio, releasing the singles "Real Men", "The Human Jungle", as well as the live album Hamburg (credited to The Jazz Butcher and his Sikkorskis from Hell).
-Glass released The Gift of Music, which compiled many of the band’s singles and b-sides, including a re-recording of "Partytime," which was a staple of their live performances.
+The cohesion of a "proper" band, David J's Bauhaus notoriety, and the success of Scandal led to a more ambitious touring schedule.
+1985 was also a prolific time for the band in the studio, releasing the singles "Real Men" and "The Human Jungle," as well as the live album Hamburg (credited to The Jazz Butcher and His Sikkorskis from Hell).
+Glass released The Gift of Music, which compiled many of the band's singles and b-sides, including a re-recording of "Partytime", which was a staple of their live performances.

 The Jazz Butcher also released Sex and Travel, again recorded with John A. Rivers as producer.
-"One day's rehearsal in Kevin Haskin's living room, five days' recording and two days' mixing was all it took for us to make my favorite of the Glass records,” said Fish in 1993.
+"One day's rehearsal in Kevin Haskin's living room, five days' recording and two days' mixing was all it took for us to make my favourite of the Glass records,” said Fish in 1993.